Why I did not attend Johnny Marr's concert in Paris and why I do not regret it

 I have never wished a Smiths reunion and I am just sad that Andy Rourke has died two years ago.

-[To be continued tomorrow: I have to scare some monsters tonight.
+[To be continued as soon as possible: I have to scare some monsters tonight.
 By the way, happy fuc*ing birthday, Johnny fuc*ing Marr!]

 Detail of a short comic strip style drawing I made about Johnny Marr's gig in Paris, last week.